hauke96/arch-i3-setup/README.md

 | `install-desktop.sh` | Used internally to install all the desktop enviroment things (i3, fonts, browser, IDEs, ...) |

 Only use the first three scripts, all others (`install-...`) are internal scripts.

+# Development

+The `install-...` scripts structure the tasks of the installation process: Installing the system, grub and the desktop + user applications.

+In the `./packages/` folder, you'll find different `.txt` files with all packages that should be installed in the last step (which is `install-desktop.sh`).

+## Add a package

+Just add a new line in an *existing* file.

+## Add package file

+Adding a new package file requires two steps:

+1. Add the file with its package names in it.
+2. Add an entry in the `install-desktop.sh' file similar to the existing ones.